aiskov/java-on-aws-workshop/README.md

 Solution described in directory `./hints`, but generally you shouldn't use it until stuck.

 Use [Work-notes](Work-notes.md) file to store parameters that you should keep in mind.
+When you use hints in some places you will see placeholders `<...>` what generally mean that you should use some value saved in the Work Notes.

 ## Legend
 You have application that implemented as monolith that contains front and backend.